danverkamp/archlass/README.md

 ![Filter Sensitivity](reports/figures/model_conv2d_2_3x3.png)

-And activations were visualized to a Crafstman home:
+And activations were visualized to a Crafstman home.
+Here are the activations of the first convoluational layer, as an example:

 ![Conv 1](reports/figures/conv_layer_1.png)